openphacts/OPS-Knime/README.md

 * Better error handling
 * Configuration options should present only available choices
 * Configuration options should give range restrictions for the activity value
+* Currently, only returns the first 10 resutls, this can be updated either to grab all results or walk through the pages